 Introduction to Gradle is aimed at developers and build masters who have no previous experience with Gradle.
 It is designed to give you a foundation in Gradle fundamentals.
 We assume you have some familiarity with the Java programming language and some experience with automated builds.

 Our goal is to demonstrate the building blocks necessary for you to author your own build scripts.
 This class is hands-on, so you will spend a significant portion of the class with your hands on the keyboard, learning by doing, working through lab exercises.
 By the end of this class, you will know the basics of Gradle and have a feel for how Gradle tasks and build scripts work.

-The exercises in Introduction to Gradle are based around building an example application using Java and C++.
-The class will be delivered by a Gradle Core Developer, which gives you an opportunity to ask questions to someone with the deepest Gradle knowledge available.
+The exercises in Introduction to Gradle are based around building an example application using Java.
+The class will be delivered by a Gradle expert, which gives you an opportunity to ask questions to someone with the deepest Gradle knowledge available.

-2 days, with each day consisting of a 3.5-hour training session followed by 30-minute Q&A.
+2 days, with each day consisting of a 4-hour training session with questions and breaks.

 This class is designed for developers and build masters who want to learn about Gradle.

 This class assumes some familiarity with the Java language (or a similar language) and automated builds.
 No prior experience with Gradle is required.